sumitsaxena2716-sys/QR-Code-and-OTP-Attendance-System/README.md

-# 📌 QR Code & OTP Attendance System
+# 📌 QR Code Attendance System

 A **Smart Attendance System** built using **Python (Flask), HTML, CSS, JavaScript, and Excel automation**.

-This system uses **QR Code scanning + OTP verification (backup)** to mark attendance efficiently and securely.
+This system uses **QR Code scanning** to mark attendance efficiently and securely.

 ---